Part-1

 In file2 only

 md5sum.
-This command generates a 32-bit MD5 hash value of the files:
+This command generates a 32-bit MD5 hash value of the files: # md5sum file1

 ef929460b3731851259137194fe5ac47 file1

+Two files with the same checksum can be considered identical.
+However, the usefulness of this command goes beyond just comparing files.
+It can also provide a mechanism to guarantee the integrity of the files.
 Suppose you have two important files—file1 and file2—that you need to protect.
 You can use the --check option check to confirm the files haven't changed.
 First, create a checksum file for both these important files and keep it safe:

 # md5sum file1 file2 > f1f2

-Later, when you want to verify that the files are still untouched:
+Later, when you want to verify that the files are still untouched: # md5sum --check f1f2

 file1: OK